nexiality/documentation/release/nexial-core-v1.2.changelog.md

   underlying bug (in POI) is documented at https://bz.apache.org/bugzilla/show_bug.cgi?id=57423
 - fixed Nexial email notification so that email settings can be configured either System properties (i.e. `-D`), `project.properties` or data sheets.
+- Nexial Setup now ready for use.
+Checks dos. for usage details.

 ### Nexial Expression
 - allow for "tight-space" expression with no spaces between `[..]` and `=>` and the subsequent operations.